Beavis and Butt-Head: Development

-Mike Judge (pictured 2011) created Beavis and Butt-Head and voices most of the characters.
+Mike Judge (pictured in 2011) created Beavis and Butt-Head and voices most of the characters.

 Beavis and Butt-Head was created by the American animator Mike Judge.
 He graduated with a degree in physics but struggled to connect with his work in computer science.
 In the late 1980s, he began making short animated films on his own; he taught himself how to draw and animate and would shoot his projects with a cheap Bolex 16mm film camera.
 He made several shorts, including Frog Baseball, which marked the first appearances of the characters.
 Judge cold-called networks to pitch this concept, and would send out VHS tapes with prints of his films.
 The voice of Beavis was based on a kid in his high school calculus class, who would always snicker in a distinct way at their attractive female teacher.

 The art style of what became Beavis and Butt-Head was intentionally disruptive; Judge wanted it to look like "it was drawn by an insane person."
 The comic strip Peanuts was an unlikely influence: Judge stated that Schulz's line work and sketchy sensibility worked its way into his as well.
 He was also inspired by the work of John Kricfalusi, and fellow Texas animator Wes Archer and his film Jack Mack and Rad Boy Go!
-Aesthetically, Judge likened the program's best episodes to comfort food: "I think there’s something kind of relaxing about it," he noted.
+Aesthetically, Judge likened the program's best episodes to comfort food: "I think there's something kind of relaxing about it," he noted.
 He claimed the wacky comedy of The Beverly Hillbillies was an influence on the show.
 Other elements of the setting are left up to the viewer's imagination: there is little said of the characters' backstories, or their parents, and it's unclear whose house the characters are couch-surfing.
 This aspect of the show was also inspired by Peanuts, where the characters also seem to inhabit a liminal world without parents.

 Originally it is not mentioned in which state they live, and Mike Judge imagined them living in a small town in New Mexico.
-But when a background artist, without Judge's knowledge, wrote Texas on cars’ license plates, he decided that they lived in Texas.
+But when a background artist, without Judge's knowledge, wrote Texas on cars' license plates, he decided that they lived in Texas.
 MTV bought Frog Baseball and two other films to air as part of its late-night animation showcase, Liquid Television, from which it commissioned the series.